Thomas C. Indelicarto Sells 613 Shares of VeriSign, Inc. (NASDAQ:VRSN) Stock

-VeriSign, Inc. (NASDAQ:VRSN) EVP Thomas C. Indelicarto sold 613 shares of the business’s stock in a transaction that occurred on Wednesday, August 11th.
-The stock was sold at an average price of $212.12, for a total value of $130,029.56.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+VeriSign, Inc. (NASDAQ:VRSN) EVP Thomas C. Indelicarto sold 613 shares of the firm’s stock in a transaction on Wednesday, August 18th.
+The shares were sold at an average price of $210.71, for a total transaction of $129,165.23.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.

-VeriSign (NASDAQ:VRSN) last issued its earnings results on Thursday, July 22nd.
-The information services provider reported $1.31 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $1.32 by ($0.01).
-The company had revenue of $329.40 million for the quarter, compared to analyst estimates of $328.16 million.
-VeriSign had a negative return on equity of 44.73% and a net margin of 48.49%.
-The company’s revenue for the quarter was up 4.8% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $1.32 earnings per share.
-As a group, research analysts anticipate that VeriSign, Inc. will post 5.38 EPS for the current year.
+VeriSign (NASDAQ:VRSN) last posted its quarterly earnings data on Thursday, July 22nd.
+The information services provider reported $1.31 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $1.32 by ($0.01).
+The company had revenue of $329.40 million for the quarter, compared to analysts’ expectations of $328.16 million.
+VeriSign had a net margin of 48.49% and a negative return on equity of 44.73%.
+The business’s revenue for the quarter was up 4.8% on a year-over-year basis.
+During the same period in the previous year, the business earned $1.32 earnings per share.
+As a group, research analysts anticipate that VeriSign, Inc. will post 5.38 earnings per share for the current fiscal year.

-Several equities research analysts have commented on the company.
-Citigroup boosted their price objective on VeriSign from $235.00 to $245.00 in a research note on Friday, April 23rd. boosted their price objective on VeriSign from $235.00 to $245.00 in a research note on Friday, April 23rd.
+A number of institutional investors and hedge funds have recently bought and sold shares of VRSN.
+Eagle Bay Advisors LLC purchased a new position in VeriSign during the second quarter valued at $26,000.
+Arkadios Wealth Advisors lifted its stake in shares of VeriSign by 108.6% in the second quarter.
+Arkadios Wealth Advisors now owns 121 shares of the information services provider’s stock worth $27,000 after buying an additional 63 shares in the last quarter.
+Advisory Services Network LLC purchased a new position in shares of VeriSign in the second quarter worth about $29,000.
+Founders Financial Alliance LLC purchased a new position in shares of VeriSign in the first quarter worth about $36,000.
+Finally, Alpha Paradigm Partners LLC purchased a new position in shares of VeriSign in the first quarter worth about $40,000.
+82.97% of the stock is currently owned by institutional investors and hedge funds.

 VeriSign Company Profile